containers-kubernetes-education/session1-containers/README.md

 Firstly you will notice that there are now two containers running.
 This is because the podman run command creates and starts an instance of a container.
 If we want to start/stop conmtainers, we can do with a command like `podman start eeb / podman stop eeb`.

 You will also notice `0.0.0.0:9876->8766/tcp` which tells us two things.
-1. The port 9876 from ANY ip address (in CIDR), will be routed to the port 8766 on this container
+1. The port 9876 from ANY ip address, will be routed to the port 8766 on this container
 2. It will accept TCP packets

 These can be configured if nessesary e.g: `podman run -d -p 127.0.0.1:8777:8766 myimage:v1` would limit only traffic coming from a localhost to access my container.